Caps for the Cure

 How does "Caps for the Cure" work?

 Most schools will want to coordinate this effort to take place on one specific day.
-Encourage all students to support pediatric cancer research by donating $1 and wearing a hat at school.
+Encourage all students and staff to support pediatric cancer research by donating $1 to wear a hat at school.
+You collect the proceeds and forward them to American Family Children's Hospital.

 Find resources to help plan your own event: Caps for the Cure Planning Resources